jrgroves/Groves_R/README.md

 -- AE    Persons: Two or More Races
 - Data CL6
 -- AA    Persons: Poverty status is determined ~ Income below poverty level
-- Data B69
+- Data BW&

--- AA    Persons: 25 years and over ~ Less than 9th grade
+AA: Persons: 25 years and over ~ Less than 9th grade
+AB: Persons: 25 years and over ~ 9th to 11th grade
+AC: Persons: 25 years and over ~ 12th grade or high school graduate, GED, or alternative, and less than 1 year of college
--- AB    Persons: 25 years and over ~ 9th grade to 3 years of college (until 1980) or to some college o…
+AD: Persons: 25 years and over ~ 1 to 3 years of college (until 1980) or 1 or more years of college with no degree or with associate's degree (since 1990)
--- AC    Persons: 25 years and over ~ 4 or more years of college (until 1980) or bachelor's degree or h…
+AE: Persons: 25 years and over ~ 4 or more years of college (until 1980) or bachelor's degree or higher (since 1990)